Are you a Quiet Speculation member?

 The recent inclusion of Meddling Mage in Mystery Boosters drove the price down a lot, but I'm honestly super surprised with how affordable they are these days.
 You can get a playset of the full art, non-foil Double Masters version for around $23 or foil for around $25.
 You can get a playset of the regular art non-foil for $6.

 I think Humans is still a pretty prominent deck to look out for in the Modern format.
-Piotr 'kanister' Głogowski recently took humans to a first-place finish in the MTGO Modern Challenge on September 13th with a list featuring four Meddling Mage, as well as four Ignoble Hierarch, another Double Masters reprint that I would encourage people to pick up right now while prices are down.
-I'm picking up playsets of both Meddling Mage and Ignoble Hierarch non-foil full-arts for my own collection, and I'll for sure be looking to pick up even more copies for my speculation box.
+Piotr 'kanister' Głogowski recently took humans to a first-place finish in the MTGO Modern Challenge on September 13th with a list featuring four Meddling Mage, as well as four Noble Hierarch, another Double Masters reprint that I would encourage people to pick up right now while prices are down.
+I'm picking up playsets of both Meddling Mage and Noble Hierarch non-foil full-arts for my own collection, and I'll for sure be looking to pick up even more copies for my speculation box.

 A Quick Note on Modern Horizons